GeorginaCarlisle/inspiring-young-writers/TESTING.md

 #### Python warnings

-Testing of settings.py generated an 'E501 line too long (80 > 79 characters)' error.
+Testing of settings.py generated:
+- a 'E501 line too long (80 > 79 characters)' error for line 146.
 I searched for ways to reduce this line length but attempts to split up the string 'cloudinary_storage.storage.StaticHashedCloudinaryStorage' lead to errors when running the program as it was then unable to correctly link to cloudinary.
+- a 'E501 line too long (86 > 79 characters)' error for line 103.
+Initial attempts to split up the string 'django.contrib.auth.password_validation.UserAttributeSimilarityValidator' lead to a 500 error when navigating to the sign-up page.
+I was unable to find an alternative solution for shorting the line length.

 ![Screenshot of the Error and associated code](documentation/testing/python-error-settings.png)